kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

 FROM Employees e
 CROSS JOIN Projects p
 WHERE e.IsActive = 1
-    AND p.ProjectStatus IN ('Planning', 'Active')
+    AND p.Status IN ('Planning', 'Active')
     AND e.DepartmentID IN (1, 2)    -- Limit to specific departments to reduce results
 ORDER BY e.LastName, p.ProjectName;